reflex-frp/reflex-platform/README.md

 We use `mapDyn` again to apply show to `result` (a `Dynamic (Maybe Double)`) resulting in a `Dynamic String`.
 This `resultString` is then displaying using `dynText`.

 ### Supporting Multiple Operations
-Next, we'll add support other operations.
+Next, we'll add support for other operations.
 We're going to add a dropdown so that the user can select the operation to apply.
 The function `dropdown` has the type:

 ```haskell
     dropdown :: (MonadWidget t m, Ord k, Show k, Read k) => k -> Dynamic t (Map k String) -> m (Dropdown t k)